 - You have closing or finalizing actions for the whole page.
 Place them in the footer toolbar instead.

 - You have actions that belong to a specific UI element.
 Place them as close as possible to the corresponding object (for example, in a table or chart toolbar).

 To enable responsiveness, use the OverflowToolbar control.
-For more information, please refer to the corresponding section in the toolbar overview article.
+For more information, see the corresponding section in the Toolbar Overview article.

 Favorite and Flag (Generic)

 Users can mark objects as a favorite or flag objects for quick subsequent retrieval.
 The user does this by clicking or tapping the relevant generic Favorite or Flag button in the header toolbar.
 For more information, see Flag and Favorite.

 The Share menu allows users to work with content outside the app they are currently using.
 It can include a variety of actions.
 All the buttons contain either text only or a combination of an icon and text.
 The following actions can be used and complemented by each app:

 - Send Email (icon: email )

 - Discuss in SAP Jam (icon: discussion-2 )